Algebraic hyperbolicity for surfaces in smooth projective toric threefolds with Picard rank 2 and 3: Introduction

 In Section 2.1, we fix notation and recall basic facts about toric varieties.
 We discuss our main tools to show algebraic hyperbolicity in Section 2.2.
 We recall the classification of all smooth projective threefolds with Picard rank 2 and 3 in Section 3.
 Finally, we state our main results in Section 4 and in Section 5 we prove the results.

 \textbf{Acknowledgements}: I am thankful to Nathan Ilten for his constant encouragement and motivating this paper.
-I am also grateful to him for at his diligent reading of earlier versions of this paper.
+I am also grateful to Nathan Ilten and anonymous referee for diligent reading of earlier versions of this paper and useful comments.